MicrosoftDocs/dynamics-365-customer-engagement/ce/developer/clientapi/clientapi-grid-context.md

 [!INCLUDE[](../../includes/cc_applies_to_update_9_0_0.md)]

+Grids present data in a tabular format.
+Grids can span the entire form or can be one of the items on a form; the latter are called **subgrids**.

-The grid context object provides a reference to the grid or a subgrid on a form against which the current code is executed.
+The Client API grid context object provides reference to a subgrid on a form against which the current code is executed.

-Depending on where your JavaScript code is executed, you get the **gridContext** object in one of the following ways:
+> [!NOTE]
+> Getting the context of a grid (spanning the entire form) is only supported in ribbon commands.
+More information: [Form and grid context in ribbon actions](../customize-dev/pass-dynamics-365-data-page-parameter-ribbon-actions.md#form-and-grid-context-in-ribbon-actions)

-- **Executing code on a form event**: Use the [formContext](clientapi-form-context.md) object to get an instance of the form where the code is executed, and then retrieve the subgrid control on the form.
+Use the [formContext](clientapi-form-context.md) object to get an instance of the form where the code is executed, and then retrieve the subgrid control on the form.
 For example, when you know the name of a subgrid control (say **Contacts** subgrid in the default account form), you can access it using the following code:

     ```JavaScript
     function doSomething(executionContext) {